History Program: There’s a Tavern in the Town!

-Sturgeon Bay Yacht Club will serve a buffet-style luncheon of broasted chicken, beef tips, homemade stuffing, garlic mashed potatoes, vegetable medley, mini-salad bar, dinner rolls, birthday cake, and coffee; a cash bar will be available.
-The luncheon and program fee for guests is $65; member fee is $18.
-To make your advance reservation, mail your check to the Door County Historical Society office P. O. Box 71, Sturgeon Bay 54235 by Saturday January 16.
-The public is welcome to join us for the program only or a $5 program fee.
+The program fee for guests is $65; member fee is $60.
+To make your advance reservation, mail your check to the Door County Historical Society office P. O. Box 71, Sturgeon Bay 54235 by Saturday, February 20; reserve early to ensure your barstool!
 For further information, contact the Door County Historical Society at (920) 421-2332 or email Director.DCHistoricalSociety@gmail.com

 The Door County Historical Society is a membership organization dedicated to keeping history alive for future generations through the collection, preservation and sharing of the heritage of Door County.
 The Society operates two interpretive sites: Eagle Bluff Lighthouse in Peninsula State Park and the Heritage Village at Big Creek in Sturgeon Bay.